xmartlabs/xmartlabs.github.io/_posts/2018-06-15-ML-Kit-CoreML.md

 A disadvantage of ML Kit is that it only supports TensorFlow Lite which on iOS has no GPU support up to now, which can affect the performance of your models.
 So, we decided to try it out and see how it really works.
 You can find [the code](...) used here with an example on GitHub.

-### Image Classification
+# Image Classification

 In this blog post we will focus on image classification, although you can do many other tasks using ML Kit.
-Will will try to do something like this:
+We will try to do something like this:

 <img src="/images/mlkit/demo.gif" width="220"/>